Alzheimer’s disease is a well-recognized condition of the elderly often affecting the quality of life of both the patient and family.

 It is a condition affecting roughly 5% of the population >65 years.
 An exact preventable or treatable cause or risk factor for Alzheimer’s disease is still being researched.
 It may run in families and may be a result of genetic mutations of certain proteins (beta-amyloid and tau proteins) which cause their abnormal processing.
 This leads to their progressive deposition in the brain in the form of plaques and tangles, thereby causing damage and disrupting the function of brain cells (neurons).

-Some of these symptoms may appear in many aging people but not so frequently or repetitively, are not so typical, or progressively worsening.
+Some of these symptoms may appear in many aging people but they are not so frequent, repetitive or so typical, and do not show progressive worsening.
 A serious decline of mental function is not part of normal aging therefore the term senility or senile dementia is not considered appropriate or relevant anymore.

 Some skills like reading or listening to books, telling stories of the past and reminiscing, singing, enjoying music, dancing, drawing, or doing some crafts may typically remain intact longer in Alzheimer’s disease.